RT-WDF/rt-wdf_lib/README.md

 ### Documentation:
 This folder contains the [API reference documentation](https://cdn.rawgit.com/m-rest/rt-wdf/master/Documentation/doc/html/index.html) of the RT-WDF library as well as the DAFx-16 paper which describes it's initial architecture.

+You will need [doxygen](http://doxygen.org) to regenerate the documentation.
+Running `doxygen ./Documentation/Doxyfile` will generate the html documentation in a new folder at `../rt-wdf-doc`, which corresponds to the gh-pages branch.

 ### Toolchain:
 Here is the place for the [JUCE framework](https://github.com/julianstorer/JUCE).